5 Key Big Data Trends (2024 & 2025)

 This allows businesses to capture and analyze data right away instead of leaving it to be stored and later analyzed in batches.

 CB Insights predicts the steam processing market will be valued at $52 billion in 2027.
-Compared to 2023, that’s an increase of more than $30 billion.
+Compared to 2024, that’s an increase of around $20 billion.

 The stream processing market is expected to see tremendous growth in the next five years.